coevolutionlab/teasdale-2025-public/README.md

-Many tools within the blindschleiche suite were developed for the dl20 project, including most GFF file manipulation and sanitisation code, as well as the easy CLI for IGV.js (which powers the above visualisations).
+Many tools within the blindschleiche suite were developed for the dl20 project, including most GFF file manipulation and sanitisation code, as well as the easy CLI for IGV.js (which powers our genome viewer).

 #### `nlrtracker`